-The grant will be paid in installments every three months.
-Payment is made on a reimbursement basis, reflective of the amount spent by the grantee during the preceding three months.
-This total will come from the monthly finance reports.
+The grant will be paid in monthly installments.
+Payment is made on a reimbursement basis, reflective of the amount spent by the grantee during the preceding month.
+This total will come from the monthly finance report.

 VII.
 Administration Requirements

 Deadline for Submission